 In Year 11, students will study component three of the GCSE curriculum.
 In this component students’ programming skills will be tested.
 They will be asked to model, design, program and evaluate a computer program.
 The fundamental programming concepts will be revised, however, students are required to carry out this programming project independently.

 Students will also get the opportunity to recap on Component 1 and Component 2 of the course in preparation for the exams sat at the end of the year.

 This component investigates computer architecture, communication, data representation, data structures, software applications, software development, algorithms and the ethical, cultural and legal impacts of Computer Science in society.

 This component assesses both the written and practical application of programming to solve problems.
 Units involve elements of computational thinking, problem solving, programming and writing algorithms to solve problems.

 This component allows the learner to choose their own computing based problem to solve and they will create a program that solves the problem.
 This program could include an application, game or simple database.
 This will be assessed in the form of a project write-up which will usually take place in the second year of the course.

-JUDITH DIXON, Subject Leader for Computer Science & ICT
+M Lewis, Subject Leader for Computer Science & ICT